allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 a decentralized and distributed variant of the ubiquitous PPO algorithm.
 For those unfamiliar with Reinforcement Learning we highly recommend this tutorial by Andrej Karpathy (http://karpathy.github.io/2016/05/31/rl/), and this book by Sutton and Barto (http://www.incompleteideas.net/book/the-book-2nd.html).
-Essentially what we are doing is letting our agent explore the environment on its own, rewarding it for taking actions that bring it closer to its goal and punishing it for actions that take it away from its goal.
+Essentially what we are doing is letting our agent explore the environment on its own, rewarding it for taking actions that bring it closer to its goal and penalizing it for actions that take it away from its goal.
 We then optimize the agent's model to maximize this reward.